Meti31/DATA-4380-INDIVIDUAL/README.md

 The first step was cleaning the datasets individually.
 After that the datasets were divided in to training and testing data.
 In each dataset 33% were used to train it.Both datasets were trained using Random Forest classifier,support Vector classifier,Logistic Regression, Desicion Tree and Gaussian Naive Bayes.

 # Performance Comparison
 In both datasets the Random forest classifier had the highest accuracy score which was 0.874587 for "Heart Failure Prediction Dataset" and "Diabetes Dataset" .Then the Random forest classifier model was saved for both datasets.
-Then Streamlit was used to develop web app that takes an inputs from users and predict if they are prone to Diabetes or Heart Failture.
+Then Streamlit was used to develop web app that takes an inputs from users and predict if they are prone to Diabetes or Heart Failure.
 The pictures below will show how the app look and works.

 <img width="1192" alt="Screen Shot 2022-06-28 at 10 19 01 AM" src="https://user-images.githubusercontent.com/89664911/176202342-bb91c33e-a6cc-4b24-af8f-d37d37a85ae6.png">